 Salt and olive oil as needed

-Mix all of the above into the roasted eggplant sauce and tast.
+Mix all of the above into the roasted eggplant sauce and taste.
 Adjust as needed.

 Baguette or bread, toasted if desired

 Spread the eggplant on the bread.
-Top with olives or dots of sour cream/yogurt.
+Top with olives or dots of sour cream/yoghurt.